LarsBehrenberg/gb-content-copy/content/posts/aneurin-bevan.md

       In 1959, Bevan was elected Deputy Leader of the Labour Party.
 His tenure was short-lived as he developed stomach cancer and died.
     buttonToggle: true
+    sideGalleryImages:
+      - imageTitle: Bevan talking to a patient at Park Hospital, Manchester, the day the NHS came into being.
+        imageUrl: /assets/anenurin-bevan-minister-of-health-5-july-1948.jpg
+      - imageTitle: Aneurin Bevan speaking in Corwen in 1952 (© Geoff Charles, CC0)
+        imageUrl: /assets/aneurin-bevan-and-wife-jenny-lee.jpg
   - textTitle: The Legacy
     text: >-
       ### Bevan experienced, as a young man, the effects of poverty and